-- 2 Public health is influenced by the transportation system in - 3 multiple ways.
-Examples include something as simple as people's - 4 ability to travel to medical appointments, the impacts of vehicle - 5 emissions on air quality which affects heart and lung function, and - 6 the safety of the transportation system for people traveling by all - 7 modes whether driving, walking, bicycling or riding transit. - 8 A fourth facet of public health impacted by the transportation - 9 system is physical activity, and the extent to which our - 10 transportation system and communities are built to support - 11 active transportation i.e. walking or bicycling for short trips. - 12 Each of these aspects, and the strategies below, are addressed - 13 under other plan goals.
-However public health is pulled out - 14 explicitly as a goal, and the following strategies aggregated here, - 15 to underscore the impact transportation investments have on - 16 public health and healthcare.
-While often excluded from measures - 17 of economic vitality, these sectors account for over 17% of our - 18 economy, and are central to any measure of quality of life.
+Public health is influenced by the transportation system in multiple ways.
+Examples include something as simple as people's ability to travel to medical appointments, the impacts of vehicle emissions on air quality which affects heart and lung function, and the safety of the transportation system for people traveling by all modes - whether driving, walking, bicycling or riding transit.

+A fourth facet of public health impacted by the transportation system is physical activity, and the extent to which our transportation system and communities are built to support active transportation - i.e. walking or bicycling for short trips.

+Each of these aspects, and the strategies below, are addressed under other plan goals.
+However public health is pulled out explicitly as a goal, and the following strategies aggregated here, to underscore the impact transportation investments have on public health and healthcare.
+While often excluded from measures of economic vitality, these sectors account for over 17% of our economy, and are central to any measure of quality of life.

-• Facilitate development of volunteer driver program capacity or other transit service to provide access to medical
+• Facilitate development of volunteer driver program capacity or other transit service to provide access to medical care and other basic life needs in underserved communities.
+(Timeframe: 1-5 Years)

-- care and other basic life needs in underserved communities.(Timeframe: 1-5 Years) - Facilitate development of local Safe Routes to School programs to enable children to walk/bike to school safely.
+- Facilitate development of local Safe Routes to School programs to enable children to walk/bike to school safely and encourage active transportation.
 (Timeframe: 1-10 Years, ongoing) - Support safe accommodation of all travelers in roadway design through an MPO Complete Streets Policy, and assist municipalities in development of local policies.
 (Timeframe: 1-5 years) - Encourage communities to implement compact, mixed-use development patterns that facilitate active transportation.
 (Timeframe: 1-10 Years, Ongoing) - Assist in planning and implementation of a regional network of multi-use trails as traffic-separated transportation and recreation facilities supporting physical activity.
 (Timeframe: 1-5 Years, Ongoing) - Continue to prioritize projects that improve air quality.
 (Timeframe: Ongoing)

-41 PLANNING PROCESS
+PLANNING PROCESS